hest-io/blox/README.md

 - Add your own source code/tools as normal

-- You also have AWSH embedded into your default Terminal
+- You also have BLOX embedded into your default Terminal

     ![Source](.devcontainer/docs/images/Selection_615.png)